 Understanding Māori and their relationship to their whenua is the key to understanding Māori politics, economics and social circumstances.
 The paper will explore the effects of colonialism on Māori and their whenua.
 This will help students gain a deeper understanding of the political, economic and social circumstances that have shaped Te Ao Māori in to the 21st century.

 |Paper title||Toitū te Whenua - Land, Lore and Colonialism|

 - 36 300-level ANTH, GEOG, HIST, MAOR, MFCO or POLS points or 30 LAWS points at 300-level or above

 - MAOX 404

 - View more information on Māori Studies

 - Teaching Arrangements

-- This paper is taught via distance learning.
+This paper is taught on campus and via distance learning.

 - Graduate Attributes Emphasised

 - Interdisciplinary perspective, Lifelong learning, Communication, Critical thinking,